Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Sports activities administrator

 He says: “5 phrases to explain me?
 I’m humorous, cheeky, naughty, attractive and spontaneous.
-My mouth has obtained me into a whole lot of bother in the previous, women both need to kiss me or slap me, or typically each in the event that they’re into it and I’ll roll with that, I don’t thoughts a little bit of kinkiness.”
+My mouth has bought me into lots of hassle in the previous, ladies both need to kiss me or slap me, or typically each in the event that they’re into it and I’ll roll with that, I don’t thoughts a little bit of kinkiness.”

 And one other factor: Josh admits he has a wandering eye, however claims he can’t be blamed as a result of it’s “genetic”.
 He’s additionally actually into house journey.